How Forward Head Posture Causes Anxiety?

 Ever felt like your heart’s auditioning for a drum solo, or like you’ve downed 10 cups of coffee without the fun of actually drinking them?

-Congrats, you’ve met anxiety!
+Congrats, you have met anxiety!

 It’s that sneaky, unwelcome guest that loves to crash your party, uninvited.